saip429/saip429/README.md

 #### Software Development Engineer
 ## About me:
 * Based in Bengaluru, India
-* currently working as an automation engineer at a distributed cloud firm.
-I mostly deal with network programming, k8s, test automation in go and chaos engineering.
+* currently working as a backend developer and automation test engineer at a distributed cloud firm.
+I mostly deal with networking, k8s, backend development and test automation in golang.
 #### languages and tools: golang, python, kubernetes
-* Also familiar with javascript based web development, aws and gcp, Jenkins cicd.
+* Also familiar with web development, jenkins   cicd